risebank/rise-exercise/EXERCISE_INSTRUCTIONS.md

 Take your time to understand the requirements and implement both tasks.
 The existing code structure, helper methods, and tests should guide you to the correct implementation.

-**Pro Tip:** Use Docker if you don't have Node.js installed locally - it's the easiest way to get started!